ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 spreadsheet](https://docs.google.com/spreadsheets/d/1C8T8lO-OBhN9jMHz8q_2XNYIAyJkVteJghIdJXZajag/edit?usp=sharing)
 to be as rational about my choice as possible.
 The weights are obviously adjustable so feel free to tweak them to your linking.
 My personal opinion: a job is mostly made of **people**.
-Your manager, your teammates are crucial.
+Your manager and teammates are crucial.
 You're going to spend 40hrs per week interacting with them.
 Make sure you consider this *very* carefully.
 A great compensation and a kick-ass brand won't save you from a lousy manager.